gwendolyn954/cottage-tattoos/README.md

 ## Take a peek at the demo:
 Check out the demo website at https://cottage-tattoos.netlify.app/

-## Up next:
+## Optimizations:

 - Adding image upload capability to form
-- Implementing Firebase to store data
+- Implementing Firebase
 - Adding appointment booking feature & payment component to accept deposits online